Loyalsock Township, Pennsylvania: History

 Loyalsock Township was formed from Muncy Township in February 1786 by the Northumberland County court.
 This was nine years prior to the formation of Lycoming County.
 The township was originally bounded by the West Branch Susquehanna River to the south, Loyalsock Creek to the east, and Lycoming Creek to the west.

 In the American Revolutionary War, settlements throughout the Susquehanna valley and what was to become Loyalsock Township were attacked by Loyalists and Native Americans allied with the British.
 After the Wyoming Valley battle and massacre in the summer of 1778 (near what is now Wilkes-Barre) and smaller local attacks, the "Big Runaway" occurred throughout the West Branch Susquehanna valley.
 Settlers fled fearing more attacks by the British and their allies.
 Homes and fields were abandoned, with livestock driven along and a few possessions floated on rafts on the river east to Muncy, then further south to Sunbury.
 The abandoned property was burnt by the attackers.
 Some settlers soon returned, only to flee again in the summer of 1779 in the "Little Runaway".
 Sullivan's Expedition helped stabilize the area and encouraged resettlement, which continued after the war.

-Isaac and William McKinney, father and son, built the McKinney Iron Works along Lycoming Creek in western Loyalsock Townshop between 1825 and 1830, when they built a forge, in an area known as Heshbon Park.
+Isaac and William McKinney, father and son, built the McKinney Iron Works along Lycoming Creek in western Loyalsock Township between 1825 and 1830, when they built a forge, in an area known as Heshbon Park.
 Their operation was expanded in 1836 with the construction of an iron furnace and further still in 1841 when a rolling mill was added to the complex.
 Iron ore was transported from Centre County down the West Branch Susquehanna Valley and up Lycoming Creek to the iron works.
 The McKinneys' effort was ultimately unsuccessful.
 The efforts of two more iron masters also failed.
 The iron works was largely destroyed by a flood in 1865.